ricardokleinklein/deepMultiSpeech/README.md

 python download.py ${dataset_path}
 ```

 Keep in mind that the 28 speakers-dataset is going to be downloaded, so it will take long to download all of them.
-Once finished, data can be found in `${dataset_path}`.
+Once finished, data can be found in `${dataset_path}/unzip`.

 e.g.,